What is a section 13 notice?

 What happens after the section 13 notice has been served?

 Once the notice has been served, the tenant has until the date of the rent increase to make a decision.
 If the tenant doesn't do anything, then the rent will automatically increase and the tenant cannot dispute the rent increase.
 If the tenant wants to dispute the level of the rent increase, they will need to apply to the First-tier Tribunal (Property Chamber) in England or the Rent Assessment Committee in Wales.

 The tribunal or committee must receive the application before the rent increase date given on the section 13 notice.
 Rent must be paid at the previously agreed rate until the tribunal or committee makes a decision.
 The tribunal can decide that the tenant has accepted the rent increase if they pay the increased rent rate.

 Negotiating an increase

 It may not be beneficial for the landlord to impose an increase in rent.
-The tenant may no longer want to rent the property, in which case, the landlord will have to spend time and expenses in trying to re-let the property.
-It may also be an inconvenience for the landlord to try and find suitable replacement tenants, especially if there was a good relationship with the previous tenants.
+The tenant may no longer want to rent the property, in which case, the landlord will have to spend time and expense re-letting the property.
+It may also be an inconvenience for the landlord to find suitable replacement tenants, especially if there was a good relationship with the previous tenants.

 The tenant will want to either have the rent stay the same, or have a minimal increase in the rent.
-Therefore it could be advantageous to negotiate the rent increase.
-These negotiations could include the level of rent increase both parties are happy with or to roll out the rent increase in incremental stages over a period of time (for example, an increase of £25 in the first 6 months and then an increase of £50 for 6 months after that).
+Therefore, it could be advantageous to negotiate the rent increase, for example, to include a rent increase both parties are happy with or to roll out the rent increase in incremental stages over a period of time (eg an increase of £25 in the first 6 months and then an increase of £50 for 6 months after that).